Emily Olivon

 interest in cognitive development and predictors of academic

-development of fine motor skills, visual-motor integration, working
+fine motor skills, visual-motor integration, working memory and

 Mike Widerman